 The best formula could be to first state your weakness, followed by adding context and a specific story or example of how this trait has emerged in your professional life.
 This will give your employer an insight into your level of self-awareness and commitment to professional growth.

-By understanding how to articulate your strengths in an interview, you can leave a lasting impression and increase your chances of success.
-If you’re wondering, “what are your strengths and weaknesses examples,” this guide provides some of the best examples to answer the question, “What are your greatest strengths?”
+By understanding your greatest strengths and weaknesses in an interview, you can leave a lasting impression and increase your chances of success.
+Here are some examples of how to answer what are your greatest strength in a job interview.

 Example 1: “I have always been a fast learner.
 As a kid, I used to read different kinds of books from fictional to autobiographies and encyclopedias.
 Growing up, I got fascinated with learning languages and then learning programming and coding.
 I consider my habit of consistently learning something new as one of my strengths as I am always ready to take up new things, grow and evolve into a better version of myself.”